-A series of pilot tests across Europe will be rolled out to demonstrate how these new technological and non-technological solutions can be integrated, validate their feasibility and evaluate their performance.
-The project will deliver a bundle of recommended technical specifications (for standardisation), human processes and organisational and legal frameworks for implementation.
+A series of pilot tests across Europe will be rolled out to demonstrate how these new technological and non-technological solutions can be integrated, validate their feasibility and evaluate their performance in a field where technological crossovers and interdependencies are common.
+The project will deliver a bundle of recommended technical specifications (also for standardisation), human processes and organisational and legal frameworks for implementation.
 SAFER-LC will also develop a publicly available toolbox accessible through a user-friendly interface which will integrate all the project results and solutions in order to help both rail and road managers to improve safety design at level crossings.